gbif/ipt/dataHostingCentres.md

 [GBIF Portugal](http://www.gbif.pt/) provides helpdesk support to new publishers in Portugal, and hosting support for datasets on the [GBIF Portugal IPT](http://ipt.gbif.pt/ipt/).
 Please contact GBIF Portugal <node@gbif.pt> for assistance.

+## South Africa

+The [South African National Biodiversity Institute (SANBI)](http://www.sanbi.org/) provides helpdesk support to new publishers in South Africa, and hosting support for datasets on the [SANBI IPT](http://197.189.235.147:8080/iptsanbi/).
+Please contact <F.Ramwashe@sanbi.org.za> for assistance.

 ## Spain

 [GBIF Spain](http://www.gbif.es/) provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [GBIF Spain IPT](http://www.gbif.es/ipt/).
-Please contact info@gbif.es for assistance.
+Please contact <info@gbif.es> for assistance.

 ## Sweden